chrisxfire/chrisxfire.github.io/content/notes/_net/types/interfaces/overview.md

 }
 ```

-# Passing Interfaces like Types
+# passing interfaces like types
 Given this utility class:
 ```cs
 // Of two assignments, return the one that has the higher score: